Created some Captain America Buckles for my TFA costume!

-When I was making this costume, most anything I needed could be found online or made for me.
-What I could not find, however, were any of the buckles for the costume.
+When I was making this costume, I could find most anything I needed as far as materials either online or in some nearby shop.
+However, I absolutely couldn't find any of the buckles for the costume.
 In Captain America: The First Avenger (TFA), his costume has a very military look and feel, with the use of combat boots, utility buckle with what looks like ammo pouches, and the parachute harness that looks like it’s sewn into the suit.
 The buckles for that harness really resemble typical parachute buckles, but with a custom flair of course.

-Sure, I was able to find something that would work either online, at REI or an Army surplus store, but never an accurate buckle.
+Sure, I was able to find something that would work for Captain America buckles either online, at REI or an Army surplus store, but never an accurate buckle.
 That’s when I decided if I wanted accuracy, I’d have to do it myself.
 Hence Superhero DIY!

 If you don’t like steel, of course there are the plastic versions.
 The different plastic materials really do look great – especially the polished versions – but they just aren’t the same.
 When printed in metal, these metal Captain America TFA buckles have an amazingly realistic look and feel to them.
 They’ve got a real bit of heft to them, much like the die-cast 1/6 scale Hot Toys Iron Man XLIII figure, due to the metal used.
 They’re solid, durable, and can withstand some good costume distressing!